metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 But there we go - the Eagles mount some pressure and Carr throws an ill-advised pass resulting in an interception.

+Yannick Ngakoue showing up now.
+Well done.

+Good to see Eagles commit more to the run.
+Only problem is that Miles Sanders is injured.
+Neither of the other halfbacks on the other roster are as dynamic as Sanders.
+Still, Philadelphia running the ball should theoretically pay dividends come the fourth quarter.

 ***

 ## Bears @ Buccaneers